FRANK

 Well I feel so good, I feel so fine

-I got plenty lovin', I got plenty wine
+I got plenty lemon, I got plenty wine

 White Port & Lemon Juice,